Tag Archive for: Paul Aspelin REALTOR®

 GETTING IN AND PARKING

 Goblin Valley State Park entrance sign with TacomaThe park is small, and it gets busy.
-They don’t offer official timed entry management like at Arches National Park, so you can’t reserve an entrance time in advance.
+They don’t offer official timed entry management, so you can’t reserve an entrance time in advance.
 We arrived on a Saturday at about 9:30am and waited in line behind 2-3 cars to get in.
 We went right to the Valley of the Goblins parking lot and there were about 5 spots left.
 The park entrance waiting line started to build by 10am and cars were told to wait.
 They would be let in after current visitors left.
 The line was long.
 We ran into a couple on a hike later.
 They waited in line for an hour before giving up and choosing a hike outside of the state park and come back later in the day.

 PARKING PASS